 Col, Rizwan briefed him about the import and export and the ongoing process of the Torkham custom terminal.

-Talking on the occasion, the interior minister said that they were gradually bringing change in the border management so that they could adopt international standards.
-He said Torkham border was playing the role of backbone in Pakistan’s economy.
+Talking on the occasion, the interior minister said that they were gradually bringing change in border management so that they could adopt international standards.
+He said the Torkham border was playing the role of the backbone of Pakistan’s economy.
 He said through Torkham border Pakistani exporters could reach central Asian states to enhance trade with the rest of the world.

-He said soon they would open four different components offices to make the passengers and loaded containers process easy to cross from and to Afghanistan without any hurdle.
+He said soon they would open four different components offices to make the passengers and loaded containers process easy to cross from and to Afghanistan without any hurdles.